 During sedation, the patient will not be completely unconscious.
 Depending on the type and kind of sedative used, you may feel slight drowsiness but still, be conscious.
 However, you will not experience pain or anxiety during the procedure.
 This is the main goal of sedation dentistry – to keep the patient relaxed and calm during dental procedures.

 There are different types of dental sedatives.
 The kind of sedatives to be used will be determined by the dentist after reviewing the medical history of the patient.
 The degree of dental anxiety will also be taken into consideration.
 Moderate sedatives are available in the form of pills and stronger sedatives are usually given intravenously.
 In the past, sedatives were mostly administered intravenously, but today, with all the scientific advancements sedatives come in the form of pills.
 They are given one hour before the procedure because they take some time to act.
 In patients who have a fear of needles, oral administration is a better option.

 Does sedation dentistry have any effects?

 Sedation dentistry doesn’t have any serious side effects.
-The only side effect is that the patient may experience some drowsiness for sometime after the procedure.
+The only side effect is that the patient may experience some drowsiness for some time after the procedure.
 Special care should be taken – for example, it is better to avoid alcoholic drinks before and after the procedure is completed.
 This is because alcohol can interfere with sedatives.
-Sedation dentistry is a very safe and if you are afraid of dental procedures, it can make all the difference!
+Sedation dentistry is very safe and if you are afraid of dental procedures, it can make all the difference!

-Do you get anxiety about seeing your dentist?
+Do you get anxious about seeing your dentist?
 If so, you might end up skipping necessary dental appointments.
 This is not good for your teeth or your general health.
 If the reason you are afraid of going to your appointments is the mere thought of possible pain or discomfort, then you should try sedation dentistry.